kieranjol/IFIscripts/README.md

 ### makeuuid.py ###
 * Prints a new UUID to the terminal via the UUID python module and the create_uuid() helper function within ififuncs.
 * Usage: `makeuuid.py`

+### durationcheck.py ###
+* Recursive search through subdirectories and provides total duration in minutes.
+Accepts multiple inputs but provides the total duration of all inputs.
+* Usage: `durationcheck.py /path/to/parent_folder` or `durationcheck.py /path/to/parent_folder1 /path/to/parent_folder2 /path/to/parent_folder3`

 ## Experimental-Premis ##